renatoGarcia/icecream-cpp/README.md

     ic| test.cpp:34 in "void my_function(int, double)"

-If called with arguments, it will print the prefix, those arguments names, and its values.
+If called with arguments it will print the prefix, those arguments names, and its values.
 The code:

 ```C++